 A log cabin-style lodge built in 1928 provides an excellent setting for such group activities as wedding receptions, family reunions, and community get-togethers.
 Lodge reservations can be made online at park reservation system.
 It is highly recommended that you contact the park ranger at Pilot Knob State Park (641/581-4835) if you are unfamiliar with the facility and would like more information about the lodge.

-Ambrose A. Call State Park offers 16 camp sites.
-Of these, 13 include electric hookups.
+Ambrose A. Call State Park offers 16 camp sites, including electric hookups.
 A modern vault restroom is located in the campground.
 Camping permits are obtained by self-registration.

 The rugged and heavily wooded park offers two miles of trails that wind through the forest, down a ravine, and along a picturesque winding creek.
 Many species of shrubs, flowers and trees can be found at A.A.
 Call.
 A cross-country ski trail is available in the winter.

 Ambrose A. Call State Park is a 138 acre "oasis" of rugged hills, heavily wooded with virgin timber in an area of gently rolling farmland.
 The park is located near the east fork of the Des Moines River.
 Ambrose Call and his brother, Asa, were early settlers in the area who carved their claim, the first in Kossuth County, on a walnut tree at the present site of the park.
 The brothers spent their first night in Kossuth County on July 9, 1854.
 The next day, while Asa went for his wife and supplies, Ambrose and a traveling companion, William Smith, began work on a cabin in what is now the state park.

 Seventy-one years later, in 1925, Mrs. Gardner Cowles made a gift of land to the state in memory of her father, Ambrose A. Call.
 The park was dedicated in 1929.